Foxtrot

 and is therefore easy for beginning dancers to keep their balance

 while learning.
-Jazz suitable for dancing the foxtrot is ever-popular
+Jazz and pop music perfect for dancing the foxtrot is ever-popular

-and is prominently featured at many social events, so this is
+and is prominently featured at so many events, so this is

 one of the most useful ballroom dances to learn.